Gladbeck hostage crisis: 17 August

 The abductors as well as the hostages were interviewed without any interference from the police, and photographers took pictures of both the robbers and passengers.
 Marksmen were placed in neighboring buildings while plainclothed MEK was allowed on the bus without the abductors' knowledge, but police specifically ordered that no action was to be undertaken, claiming that the department lacked the training and resources to handle the situation.
-Uniformed officers kept their distance while passerby occasionally walked up to the open bus doors and freely talked to those inside the bus.
+Uniformed officers kept their distance while passersby occasionally walked up to the open bus doors and freely talked to those inside the bus.
 Some hostages even had a pistol pressed against their throats.
 Five elderly hostages were released by the hostage takers' own accord, with no officers in the area to take them in.
-Police did not send in a negotiator, a role that was instead served by press photographer Peter Meyer, who relayed the demands of the kidnappers for another getaway car, more handcuffs, and a restrained police officer in exchange for the hostages to on-site TV crews.
+Police did not send in a negotiator, a role that was instead served by press photographer Peter Meyer, who relayed to on-site TV crews the demands of the kidnappers for another getaway car, more handcuffs, and a restrained police officer in exchange for the hostages.
 Rösner felt comfortable enough around the press to sometimes leave the bus with Degowski and Löblich, who had armed herself with the leftover Luger, to be interviewed outside by journalists.
 During interviews, Rösner frequently demanded direct police contact, reiterated his demands, and openly talked about his willingness to kill the hostages, at one point putting the pistol in his mouth to underline his readiness to commit suicide afterwards.
 Rösner ended up using a reporter's car phone to communicate with police, who continued to refuse contact.
 Rösner had left his pistol on his lap during the calls, with reporter Rainer Fromm recalling that everyone was close enough to grab it.
 In the evening hours, in response to spotting a figure in a building opposite of the bus, Rösner shouted for police to leave the premises and put his gun to the head of 9-year-old Tatiana De Giorgi in view of TV cameras as a threat while also crouching behind her to avoid being targeted by police snipers.

 The bus was driven out of Bremen.
 Both state police and the media, in private cars and taxis, followed behind the bus.
 Rösner fired on a taxi occupied by journalist Manfred Protze, as it was closing in on the driver's side, leading Rösner to falsely believe that it was being used by a police officer, but the shots missed.
 The bus made several stops for the next 35 kilometers, until it came to the autobahn service area of Grundbergsee near Sottrum.
 The two bank clerks were released there.
 Degowski stepped out for a TV interview while holding Silke Bischoff hostage with his gun under her chin.